 14. Automate Decisions

-We often waste much time is planning and deciding on tasks like what to wear for the day, what to cook for a meal, where to buy the groceries, searching for shoes or socks in the morning, finding car key while just moving out, etc.
+We often waste a lot of time is planning and deciding on tasks like what to wear for the day, what to cook for a meal, where to buy the groceries, searching for shoes or socks in the morning, finding car keys while just moving out, etc.

 These tasks kill most of the time and we often don’t give much attention to save at that time.
 This can be done by automating these alike tasks with below tips or you can find your own ways as well: